 From 2013 to 2017, Dr. Soumahoro served as a member of the National Committee for the Memory and History of Slavery.
 Since 2013, she is also the president of the Black History Month (BHM), an organization dedicated to the celebration of Black history and cultures throughout the world.

-Dr. Soumahoro is the author of Le Triangle et l’Hexagone, réflexions sur une identité noire (Black is the Journey, Africana the Name, La Découverte, 2020).
+Dr. Soumahoro was awarded the FETKANN!
+Literary Prize for her book Le Triangle et l’Hexagone, réflexions sur une identité noire (Black is the Journey, Africana the Name, La Découverte, 2020).

 U.S. Studies / African American Studies / Africana Studies (Atlantic) / Black European Studies / Black Nationalism and Religion